VGLoic/metamask-react/README.md

 ## Quick Start

-The first step is to wrap you `App` or any React subtree with the `MetaMaskProvider`
+The first step is to wrap your `App` or any React subtree with the `MetaMaskProvider`
 ```TypeScript
 // index.js
 import { MetaMaskProvider } from "metamask-react";